jaredweinfurtner/docs-project-layout/README.md

 You will probably want to separate your project code (for example, in `/src`) from your technical documentation code (in `/docs`).
 To get started with technical documentation, please head over to [*/docs*](./docs).

+## Technical Documentation

+You can add the generated pdf of the technical documentation as [release assets](https://github.com/jaredweinfurtner/docs-project-layout/releases), or deploy the static html to [Read the Docs](https://github.com/jaredweinfurtner/docs-project-layout/releases), [GitHub Pages](https://pages.github.com/), or any service that will host static html.

 ## License

 **docs-project-layout** is open-sourced under the Unlicense license.
 See the